Employee Training & Performance

 To create learning and development programs that resonate with the learner, you need to think like the learner.
 What are the learners’ needs, wants, frustrations, strengths, weaknesses?
 And how can the learning experience help them get what they need and want?
 Here are some best practices for designing effective employee training programs:

 - Consider what you need to measure and design for changing those metrics (you get what you measure)

-Design training to build skills and behaviors, not knowledge.
+- Design training to build skills and behaviors, not knowledge

-Recognize that learners will need reference materials.
+- Recognize that learners will rely on reference and support materials.

 - Repetition is king and “one and done” training is NOT ok!